Home Page

 The Auschwitz Album

-Make a list of facts you learned from the captions to the photographs.
+1. Make a list of the facts you learned from the images you choose.

-Which photograph is the most meaningful to you?
+2. Write about which of your eight photographs is most meaningful to you?
 Why?

 1. What do you think these families are saying to each other as they leave?
 Write a caption for this photograph.
 If you weren't sure you would ever see your family again what would you tell them?